buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/Types/IfcCostScheduleTypeEnum.md

 # IfcCostScheduleTypeEnum

-An _IfcCostScheduleTypeEnum_ is a list of the available types of cost schedule from which that required may be selected.
+An _IfcCostScheduleTypeEnum_ is a list of the available types of cost schedule from which that required may be selected.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.